Key Things to Know about Mission Canvas

 Key Resources

-This box will help organizations to determine what kind of resources they want for their campaigns.
-What are their products and how much of them need to be produced.
-It will put into perspective the users and their needs, the deployment channels, the activities and processes that beneficiaries need to do, and more.
+This box will help organizations determine what kind of resources they want for their campaigns, what products they need to produce, and how many of them they need to produce.
+It will also consider the users and their needs, the deployment channels, the activities and processes that beneficiaries need to do, and more.

 Mission Budget/Cost

-What is the expenditure to be made for the product or campaign, this is a question that is probably best answered by this box.
+What is the expenditure to be made for the product or campaign?
+This box best answers this.
 It will define all costs that go into making or deploying a product.
-It will help to determine whether the campaign is cost-effective or not, and also provide answers for questions such as:
+It will help to determine whether the campaign is cost-effective or not, and also provide answers to questions such as:

 • What are the savings on the project?